william-mckeon/OpenAgent-api/README.md

 ### 3. Update `bio.txt` with your persona

 The persona lives in `src/prompt/bio.txt`.
-The repo ships with a baseline persona; rotate it to your real text before going to production.
+The repo ships with a generic starter persona; replace it with your own before running anything you care about.
 The file is read once at container startup and prepended as the first `system` message on every `/chat` call.

 The file is baked into the Docker image at build time. **Rebuilding is required to pick up changes** — or mount a volume over `/app/src/prompt` in `docker-compose.yml` for live edits during development.